19hours/sg-statutes/Acts/Immigration Act.md

 (2) Any person who contravenes subsection (1) shall be guilty of an offence.

-### Production of lists and persons by masters, etc., of vessels
+### Provision of passenger and crew information by master, etc., of vessel arriving in, leaving or due to leave Singapore

-22\.—(1) The master, owner, agent or charterer of every vessel arriving in or leaving Singapore shall —
+22\.—(1) Subject to section 22A(4), the master, owner, agent or charterer of every vessel arriving at any authorised landing place for persons arriving in Singapore by sea from a place outside Singapore or leaving or due to leave from any authorised departing place for persons leaving Singapore by sea to a place outside Singapore shall —

-(a) furnish to an immigration officer a complete list of the members of the crew in such form and containing such particulars as may be prescribed;
+(a) within such time, in such form and manner and containing such particulars of the crew as may be prescribed, furnish to an immigration officer a complete list of all the crew who are or will be on board the vessel at the time of its arrival at the authorised landing place or at the time of its departure from the authorised departing place, as the case may be;

-(b) produce to that officer for inspection and interrogation all the members of the crew;
+(b) if so required by that immigration officer, produce to that immigration officer for inspection and interrogation every member of the crew, as directed, either generally or specifically, by that immigration officer;

-(c) furnish to that officer in triplicate the identification cards of each member of the crew in such form as may be prescribed;
+(c) furnish to that immigration officer such evidence of identity of each member of the crew within such time and in such form and manner as may be prescribed;

 (d) submit to such search of his vessel as may be necessary to establish the presence or absence of other persons on board;

-(e) produce his ship’s papers; and
+(e) produce his vessel’s papers; and

-(f) report the presence on board of any stowaway or any unauthorised person or any person proceeding to any state or country on his removal from any other state or country by the competent authorities of that state or country.
+(f) before the vessel arrives at the authorised landing place or departs from the authorised departing place, as the case may be, report the presence on board of any stowaway or any unauthorised person or any person proceeding to any state or country on the person’s removal from any other state or country by the competent authorities of that other state or country.

-[38/93]
+[Act 18 of 2012 wef 19/12/2012]

 (2) In the case of vessels carrying passengers, the master, owner, agent or charterer shall, in addition —

-(a) furnish a complete list of all passengers in such form and containing such particulars as may be prescribed;
+(a) within such time, in such form and manner and containing such particulars as may be prescribed, furnish a complete list of all passengers who are or will be on board the vessel at the time of its arrival at the authorised landing place or departure from the authorised departing place, as the case may be;

+[Act 18 of 2012 wef 19/12/2012]

-(b) furnish in relation to every passenger disembarking in or embarking from Singapore such particulars in such form as may be prescribed; and
+(b) furnish in relation to every passenger disembarking in or embarking from Singapore such particulars in such form and manner and within such time as may be prescribed; and

+[Act 18 of 2012 wef 19/12/2012]

-(c) produce all passengers for inspection and interrogation.
+(c) if so required by an immigration officer, produce every passenger for inspection and interrogation as directed, either generally or specifically, by that immigration officer.

-[13/77; 38/93]
+[Act 18 of 2012 wef 19/12/2012]

 (3) The master, owner, agent or charterer of a vessel who contravenes subsection (1) or (2), and any person who hinders or obstructs any search of a vessel under subsection (1)(d), shall each be guilty of an offence.